The field of Positive Psychology.

 Got it.
 I can do that.

-So anyways, the first type of savoring is basking, which is the act of graciously receiving praise or accolades.
+The first type of savoring is basking, which is the act of graciously receiving praise or accolades.
 This truly is a talent.
-Notice how many people deflect compliments with the skilled backhand of a tennis pro… I’m one of those people, though I’ve worked hard over the years to learn to shut up and say “thank you”.
+How many people deflect compliments with the skilled backhand of a tennis pro?
+I used to be one of those people, before I learned to just shut up and say “thank you”.

 The second type of savoring is marveling, or losing yourself in the power of the moment.
 This one I have no difficulty with.
 In fact, I have marveling down to a science.
 I marvel all over the place.
-I marvel in the grocery store!
-And one of these days I’ll likely marvel my way right off the highway into a dusty arroyo if I can’t start paying more attention to the road and less to the New Mexico sky.
+I marvel in the grocery store, on a neighborhood walk, and one of these days I may just marvel my way right off the highway into a dusty arroyo if I can’t marvel less at the New Mexico sky.

 The third would be luxuriating, or immersing yourself in a particular sensation.
 I can do that.
 I can luxuriate with the best of them.

 And the fourth type of savoring is thanksgiving, or knowing how to express gratitude.
 I think I do this pretty well.
-I love thanking people–sometimes I do it too much, I think I make a person uneasy.
+I love thanking people–sometimes I do it too much.
 But this is one of those things which takes serious self-evaluation, because we’re never as good at it as we think we are.
 There can never be too much gratitude in life.
 It powers us.
 I believe this to my core.

-So now that we understand the four types of savoring, we can concentrate on the five ways to strengthen or enhance our ability to savor, which are…
+So now that we understand the four types of savoring, the researchers went on to recommend five ways to strengthen or enhance our ability to savor, which are…

 1.)
 Absorption: or allowing oneself to be immersed in the experience.